obaskly/Essay-Generator/README.md

 - `templates/index.html`: HTML template for the web interface.
 - `static/styles.css`: CSS styles for the web interface.
 - `requirements.txt`: List of Python packages required for the project.

+## TODO

+- The script now generates references and places them at the end.
+But sometimes they are still between paragraphs.
+I'll improve that later.